QUICK LINKS

 When should I pack the butter into the lid?

-I think I have mold on my butter?
+I Think I have mold in my butter

 My butter is falling into the base, why?